 There have been a number of enquiries about how members can keep in touch with each other during this lengthy period of social distancing.
+Here are a few possibilities.

 Groups may like to think about setting up an invitation only Facebook Group.
 There are a number of YouTube videos to explain how to set one up.
 All participants must have Facebook accounts.